 Campbell University School of Osteopathic Medicine

-Mr. Smith is a second-year student at the Jerry M. Wallace School of Osteopathic Medicine at Campbell University (CUSOM) in Buies Creek, NC.
+Mr. Smith is in the Class of 2020 at the Jerry M. Wallace School of Osteopathic Medicine at Campbell University (CUSOM) in Buies Creek, NC.
 He received his Bachelor of Science degree in Neuroscience from Brigham Young University in Provo, UT.
-Cameron currently serves as the President of the CUSOM Family Medicine Club and has served as a volunteer at Campbell’s Community Care Clinic since he began medical school.
-Cameron also quickly became involved in the NCAFP as a participant in: the Eastern Rural Health Program, the NCAFP Annual Meeting, Family Medicine Day and the AAFP National Conference for Residents & Medical students, all during his first year of medical school.
-When Cameron begins his clinical rotations in June he will be completing his training in Fayetteville.
+Cameron quickly became involved in the NCAFP as a participant in: the Eastern Rural Health Program, the NCAFP Annual Meeting, Family Medicine Day and the AAFP National Conference for Residents & Medical students, all during his first year of medical school.
+Additionally, Cameron served as the President of the CUSOM Family Medicine Club and volunteered with Campbell’s Community Care Clinic during his first two years of medical school.
+Currently a third year, Cameron is completing his clinical rotations in Fayetteville.
 “The relationships and support I have felt within the family medicine community have inspired me to get involved in our specialty.
 The experiences at school and with the NCAFP have provided me with experience teaching, promoting FM, giving back to my community and connections with state and national leaders.
 I hope to serve, advocate and represent the medical student community and help shape the future of medicine.”

-Student leaders have the opportunity to provide input to help guide the NCAFP, its councils, and its philanthropic organization, the NCAFP Foundation as these entities strive to meet the goals of our Strategic Plan.
+Student leaders have the opportunity to provide input to help guide the NCAFP, its committees and its philanthropic organization, the NCAFP Foundation, as these entities strive to meet the goals of our Strategic Plan.
+Available leadership positions include:

 AAFP Student Leadership & Involvement Opportunities

 In addition to NCAFP leadership opportunities, there are many student leadership options at the national level with the AAFP.
 Many of these positions require support from your state chapter.
-As a result, please note that NCAFP’s deadlines are prior to AAFP deadlines.
-For all elected positions and some appointed positions, the NCAFP deadline is May 1st.
-For some appointed positions, the deadline is Aug.
+As a result, please note the NCAFP’s deadlines are prior to AAFP deadlines.
+For all elected & some appointed positions, the NCAFP deadline is May 1st.
+For other appointed positions, the deadline is Aug.
 15th.
 Please click here for NCAFP policy on AAFP Nominations.

 For a complete list of AAFP student leadership opportunities please visit the AAFP site via this link.